Introduction

 cd /path/to/radler

-./radler.sh --ws_dir /tmp/catkin_ws/src compile examples/controller_gateway/radl_files/gateway.radl --ROS
+./radler.sh --ws_dir /tmp/ros2_ws/src compile examples/controller_gateway/radl_files/gateway.radl --ROS

 Then to compile everything and get ROS executables, do:

-ln -s /path/to/radler/example/controller_gateway/sandboxed_ros_controller /tmp/catkin_ws/src
+ln -s /path/to/radler/examples/controller_gateway/sandboxed_ros_controller /tmp/ros2_ws/src

 You can then run all of them (in different terminals for more clarity):